ccrp-dev/ccrp/docs/00-ccrp-intro.md

 ## How CCRP Helps

-The Coalesced Chunk Retrieval Protocol (CCRP) provides a simple service that accepts chunk queries and returns the concatenated bytes.
-Instead of making N requests for N chunks, you make one
+The Coalesced Chunk Retrieval Protocol (CCRP) provides a simple service that accepts chunk queries and returns the requested chunks.
+Instead of making N requests for N chunks, you make one request:
-request:

 ```
 GET /dataset/my-data/data?time[gte]=2024-01&time[lt]=2024-02&variable=temperature